 This is a scientific fact: every man wants to be the grandmaster of trivia and general knowledge (okay that may not be scientific, but it is a fact – as a true trivia master would know).
 Bone up on history and popular culture to get serious about the pub quiz circuit.

-It’s one of the most commonly cited activities for helping increase IQ.
-And there’s evidence that playing music changes the structure and function of the brain, with parts of your grey matter that control memory, hearing and motor skills becoming more active.
+It’s one of the most commonly cited hobbies for men for helping increase IQ.
+And there’s evidence that playing a musical instrument changes the structure and function of the brain, with parts of your grey matter that control memory, hearing and motor skills becoming more active.
 Plus, playing ‘Sweet Child Of Mine’ on the accordion is quite the party piece.